lqlee/languageSpeed/README.md

  numpy version :  1.26.4
  numpy array conversion : 445 ms, numpy dot product : 6 ms, total : 452 ms
 ```

+## Further Discussions
+From this example, we can see how good the Go random value generation is, and how bad the C++ one is.